First published on Nov. 22, 2019; further updated/corrected Feb. 25. This list will continue to be updated.

 National Park Service

-The Ocracoke Day Use Area (Lifeguard Beach) and its parking lot will not be accessible because they are being used for debris staging.
-The NPS village parking lot is not currently usable for boats and trailers.
-NPS boat ramps and docks suffered some damage, but they are usable.
+The Ocracoke Day Use Area (Lifeguard Beach) and its parking lot will not be accessible until later in the spring because they are being used for debris staging.
 The Ocracoke lighthouse grounds will be open, but the light keeper’s quarters were badly flooded.

 What’s open now

-The Anchorage Inn, Berkley Manor Suites, Bluff Shoal Motel, Blue Heron Vacations, the Castle Bed & Breakfast & Courtyard Villas, Ocracoke Island Realty, Ocracoke’s Lightship Realty, Ocracoke Harbor Inn, Pam’s Pelican B&B and Pony Island Motel & Cottages are all currently open for business.
+The Anchorage Inn, Berkley Manor Suites, Bluff Shoal Motel, Blue Heron Vacations, the Castle Bed & Breakfast & Courtyard Villas, Ocracoke Island Realty, Ocracoke’s Lightship Realty, Ocracoke Harbor Inn, Pam’s Pelican B&B and Pony Island Motel & Cottages.

 Food & Drink: